Broadband

 There are two ways to connect fibre broadband:

-1. Fibre to the Home (FTTH): delivers fibre the whole way to the home and offers speeds of up to 1,000Mbps.
+1. Fibre to the Home (FTTH): delivers fibre the whole way to the home and offers speeds of up to 5Gbps in some parts of Ireland.

 2. Fibre-to-the-Cabinet (FTTC): delivers fibre to the nearest cabinet on the street, and from there, older copper cables deliver the connection to your home.
 It’s also known as part fibre.